nathanho27/NBADataAnalytics/README.md

 This repository is where I’m building a Python, SQL, and Tableau-based toolkit for collecting, analyzing, and visualizing NBA data.
-The goal of this project is to automate the full workflow—from pulling live and historical stats using the nba_api library, to cleaning and storing the data, to building insights and predictive models over time.
+The goal of this project is to automate the full workflow, from pulling live and historical stats using the nba_api library, to cleaning and storing the data, to building insights and predictive models over time.

 This is an ongoing project I worked on with my good friend Conner Khudaverdyan, which will evolve as I add new features and build out deeper analytical capabilities.